ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Building
 --------
-Often libraries are available pre-built, So you need to decide whether you want your build setup to download the library source and compile it or download the pre-built version.
-The following sections describe the options with its pros and cons.
+Sometimes libraries are available pre-built, allowing you to skip the build step.
+Compiling your dependency is recommended though, as it gives you more control over the whole process and may lead to better results (e.g. better performance or smaller package sizes).

 Compilation
 ^^^^^^^^^^^
-Compiling the library gives you control over the result, which brings a lot of advantages.
-For instance, you may disable components your app doesn't need and link the library statically, resulting in a much smaller package size.

-Put the libraries source code at ``libs/LIBNAME``, because this is where clickable will look for it by default.
+Put the library's source code at ``libs/LIBNAME`` (replacing ``LIBNAME`` by the library's name), because this is where clickable will look for it by default.
 If the dependency source code is available as a git repository, it is a good idea to add it as a `git submodule <https://git-scm.com/book/de/v1/Git-Tools-Submodule>`_.
-Otherwise you might want to add a script to download the sources.
+Otherwise add a script to download the sources.

 Add a `libraries section <http://clickable.bhdouglass.com/en/latest/clickable-json.html#libraries>`_ to your clickable.json, like this:

 .. code-block:: JSON
-   :emphasize-lines: 4-8
+   :emphasize-lines: 3-7

     {
       "template": "cmake",
-      "dir": "build/app",
       "libraries": {
         "LIBNAME": {
           "template": "cmake"